List of Emmerdale characters introduced in 2009: Sally Spode

 On 5 November, Sally watched as an ember from the bonfire set fire to Laurel's coat, only springing into action when she saw Marlon Dingle (Mark Charnock) approaching.
 Sally appeared the hero when she threw her coat onto the flames.
 Laurel was fine but her coat was ruined.
 A week later, after an argument with Laurel in the church, Sally pushed a heater up against a curtain then locked Laurel in.
 The heater set fire to the curtain and it soon spread.
-Laurel couldn't get out as the doors were locked.
+Laurel could not get out as the doors were locked.
 Ashley raised the alarm and rescued her, rushing her to hospital with smoke inhalation.
 When she was sleeping, after being discharged, Sally was considering smothering her with a cushion until Nicola King (Nicola Wheeler) knocked on the door.
 Laurel's suspicion of Sally grew in early December when she started piecing together details of the fire and did not remember locking the door or moving the heater so close to the curtain.
 She told Nicola what she suspected, the police and Ashley.
-Unfortunately, only Nicola believed her but Ashley blamed her state of mind on the trauma of surviving the fire.
+Only Nicola believed her, but Ashley blamed her state of mind on the trauma of surviving the fire.
 On Sally's advice, Ashley contacted a psychiatrist but Laurel threw Sally out.
-Later that night, Sally virtually admitted the truth so Laurel gave Ashley an ultimatum - either Sally left or she did.
+Later that night, Sally virtually admitted the truth so Laurel gave Ashley an ultimatum—either Sally left or she did.
 Laurel was relieved when she left but was furious when Ashley said Sally had only gone to Edna Birch's (Shirley Stelfox) house.
-This wasn't good enough so she packed her bags and left the village, with Gabby and Arthur.
+This was not good enough so she packed her bags and left the village, with Gabby and Arthur.
 Gabby returned during the week for school.

 Ashley clashed with Laurel's dad, Douglas Potts (Duncan Preston), over the incident.
 Sally stayed with Edna.
 Later, Sally made a pass at Ashley and jumped out in front of his car when he decided to leave the village.
 Having been knocked down, she was visited by Edna and told her that she and Ashley had been sleeping together.
-On 27 January 2010, Ashley and Edna realised that Sally had been lying and Ashley threatened to kill Sally if she didn't leave voluntarily.
+On 27 January 2010, Ashley and Edna realised that Sally had been lying and Ashley threatened to kill Sally if she did not leave voluntarily.
 Later that day, Terry Woods (Billy Hartman) informed Ashley that Sally has left but he and Edna were shocked to find his house wrecked with "burn in hell" painted on the wall but Ashley fears that it may be too late to save his marriage.